 Invoice Distribution

 Once created, invoices appear in the Sales/Supply verification report.
 After a review by each account coordinator to insure accuracy (running the Unify Sales/Supply Reconciliation report and performing an internal Operational Analysis), invoices are faxed and mailed to the appropriate counterparty .
+PEC accounting and Control will receive a copy of all invoices distributed on behalf of MEH.

 Recording to the General Ledger